 Take 1-3 capsules per day, on an empty stomach.

 Use the higher doses in the beginning.
 After 3-4 weeks, once the beneficial bacteria have begun to establish themselves in your intestinal tract, you can cut back to 1 capsule a day.

 If you have any discomfort or allergic reactions (the result of the die-off of the bad bacteria in your intestinal tract), cut back to 1 capsule (or 1/2 or 1/4) a day as necessary.
 Then slowly increase.

-These probiotic supplements may be taken while using our colon cleansing products (Colon Corrective™ and Colon Detoxifier™.)
-Just be sure to take between doses of Colon Corrective™ and Colon Detoxifier™; rather than at the same time.
+These probiotic supplements may be taken while using our colon cleansing products (Colon Corrective™ and Colon Regenerator™.)
+Just be sure to take between doses of Colon Corrective™ and Colon Regenerator™; rather than at the same time.